Potassium ferrooxalate

-Potassium ferrooxalate, also known as potassium bisoxalatoferrate(II), is a salt with the formula K2Fe(C2O4)2(H2O)_{x}.
-The anion is a transition metal oxalate complex, consisting of an atom of iron in the +2 oxidation state bound to oxalate (C_{2}O_{4}^{2−}) ligands and water.
+Potassium ferrooxalate, also known as potassium bisoxalatoferrate(II), is a salt with the formula K2[Fe(C2O4)2]*xH2O.
+The anion is a transition metal oxalate complex, consisting of an atom of iron in the +2 oxidation state bound to oxalate (C2O4(2-)) ligands and water.

 Anhydrous K2Fe(C2O4)2 has been prepared by hydrothermal methods from ferrous chloride.
 It is a coordination polymer with trigonal prismatic Fe(C2O4)3 centers.
 Half of the oxalate ligands are bridging.

 Dihydrate

-The material K2Fe(C2O4)2(H2O)2 has been claimed but not verified.
-Potassium ferrooxalate is believed to be formed when the related compound potassium ferrioxalate K_{3}[Fe(C_{2}O_{4})_{3}] is decomposed by light in solution (a common method of actinometry) or heated above 296 °C. The anhydrous salt is orange-yellow and dissolves in water to give a red solution.
-Crystals of the dihydrate K_{2}[Fe(C_{2}O_{4})_{2}]·2H_{2}O are golden yellow in color.
+The material K2[Fe(C2O4)2]*2H2O has been claimed but not verified.
+Potassium ferrooxalate is believed to be formed when the related compound potassium ferrioxalate K3[Fe(C2O4)3] is decomposed by light in solution (a common method of actinometry) or heated above 296 C. The anhydrous salt is orange-yellow and dissolves in water to give a red solution.
+Crystals of the dihydrate K2[Fe(C2O4)2]*2H2O are golden yellow in color.